derpylama/TE4_the_provider/readme.md

 **Method:** `POST`

 ## Description
-Restore a wiki to a previous.
+Restore a wiki to a previous version.

 ## Parameters